iamhks/Sign-Up-Form-using-API/README.md

 ## Coding

 ### Front-End
 This code generates a modal popup form.
-Although the css and class for the Click Here button is not present here in the code because I preferred to make use WordPress's button class instead of defining another css for the same.
+Although the css and class for the Click Me button is not present here in the code because I preferred to make use WordPress's button class instead of defining another css again.
 ```
 		<style type="text/css">